Algorithmic approach to simulate Hamiltonian dynamics and an NMR simulation of Quantum State Transfer: Abstract

 \section{Abstract}

-We propose an iterative algorithm to simulate any $n$-qubit Hamiltonian dynamics.
-The simulation entails decomposing a unitary operation into a product of simpler unitary operations, where each unitary operation can be easily implemented in a quantum simulator of choice.
-Our algorithm exploits the completeness of the chosen operator basis to intuitively understand the structure of the system dynamics, and scaling properties of the simulation.
-We illustrate the algorithm by simulating a unitary that transports quantum information from one end of a $n$-qubit chain to the other driven by an Ising Hamiltonian (an operation known as quantum state transfer (QST)).
-This is applied to provide the first experimental verification of the QST protocol by Di Franco et. al. (Phys.
-Rev. Lett. \textbf{101}, 230502 (2008)) in an NMR quantum simulator.
-We also experimentally test the resilience of this protocol to static errors in the coupling parameters of the simulated Hamiltonian.
+We propose an iterative algorithm to simulate the dynamics generated by any $n$-qubit Hamiltonian.
+The simulation entails decomposing the unitary time evolution operator $U$ (unitary) into a product of different time-step unitaries.
+The algorithm product-decomposes $U$ in a chosen operator basis by identifying a certain symmetry of $U$ that is intimately related to the number of gates in the decomposition.
+We illustrate the algorithm by first obtaining a polynomial decomposition in the Pauli basis of the $n$-qubit Quantum State Transfer unitary by Di Franco {\it et. al.} (Phys.
+Rev. Lett. \textbf{101}, 230502 (2008)) that transports quantum information from one end of a spin chain to the other; and then implement it in Nuclear Magnetic Resonance to demonstrate that the decomposition is experimentally viable and well-scaled.
+We furthur experimentally test the resilience of the state transfer to static errors in the coupling parameters of the simulated Hamiltonian.
+This is done by decomposing and simulating the corresponding imperfect unitaries.

-{\it Introduction}: Feynman~\cite{Feynman82} alluded to the fact that one could exploit quantum mechanical evolution to simulate the dynamics of another quantum system exponentially faster than in any classical computer.
-This has been one of the key motivations to build a quantum information processor (QIP) ~\cite{Nielsen2000}.
-Simulation not only allows one to study the dynamics of another system, perhaps not naturally available, but also to execute a certain computational task (an algorithm)~\cite{Farhi98}.
-More precisely, the simulation problem is the desire to efficiently implement an unitary operation $U=\exp(-i{\cal H}t)$ on ones choice of QIP, where ${\cal H}$ is an $n$-qubit Hamiltonian.
-An efficient simulation is one which requires physical resources that scale polynomially with the problem size $n$.
+{\it Introduction}: Feynman~\cite{Feynman82} has stated that it should be possible to manipulate the Hamiltonian of one quantum system to simulate the dynamics of another, exponentially faster than a classical computer.
+This serves as one of the main motivations for building a quantum information processor (QIP)~\cite{lloyd}.
+More precisely, simulation is the desire to mimic the unitary dynamics $U$ of a $n$-qubit Hamiltonian ${\cal H}$; and if the physical resources required for the simulation scale polynomially with the problem size $n$, then it is said to be {\it efficient}~\cite{lloyd}.

-The Hamiltonian of any QIP consists of the sum of the intrinsic Hamiltonian ${\cal H}_{\rm{int}}$, and a part which depends on parameters controlled experimentally by externally applied fields ${\cal H}_{ext}(t)$ \cite{kha}.
-Their specific form, of course, depends upon the inherent physical nature of the QIP.
-The parameters are chosen such that the following holds to an arbitrary precision:
+The Hamiltonian of any QIP is the sum of an intrinsic part ${\cal H}_{\rm{int}}$ and a time dependent part ${\cal H}_{\rm ext}(t)$~\cite{kha} that can be experimentally controlled such that the following holds to arbitrary precision~\cite{Kitaev}: